The best poems about Fall (or autumn)

 W. H. Auden, ‘Autumn Song’.
 This is one of Auden’s ‘Twelve Songs’ along with the more famous ‘Stop all the clocks’.
 ‘Autumn Song’ is a fine lyric about the brevity of youth and life’s disappointments, and takes the falling leaves of autumn as its starting point.

 This concludes our pick of the ten greatest autumn poems in English.
 But what have we missed off?
 Are there any must-read autumn poems you’d recommend?
 Any classic poems about Fall that make you fall in love with the season?
-You can find more great poetry in our pick of classic American poems.
+You can find more great poetry in our selection of classic summer poems, and our pick of classic American poems.
+For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market.